netzakh/eldirin/nouns.md

 Usage:

 + The subject of a transitive verb when the order is not SVO.
++ The subject of an intransitive verb put after the verb.
 + The subject of any verb when emphasis is needed.

 ### Accusative (A.)